Kingsford-Group/scalloptest/README.md

 gffcompare | v0.9.9c | Evaluate assembled transcripts | (http://ccb.jhu.edu/software/stringtie/gff.shtml)

 We include in `programs/linux_x86_64` and `programs/macOS` the binary executables of these four programs for linux and macOS platforms.
-If these binary versions cannot execute on your machine, you need to download and compile the source code.
+If these binary versions cannot execute on your machine, you need to download and compile the corresponding source code.
-After that, link them to `programs/linux_x86_64` or `programs/macOS`.
+After compiling, link them to `programs/linux_x86_64` or `programs/macOS`.

 # Run the Methods

-Once the datasets are programs are all available, use the following scripts in `bin` to run the three assemblers on the corresponding datasets:
+Once the datasets and programs are all available, use the following scripts in `bin` to run the three assemblers on the datasets:
 ```
 ./run.encode10.sh [-c coverage] [-p platform]
 ./run.encode65.sh [-c coverage] [-p platform]